T. R. Mahalingam (flautist): Music and career

 Mali also enjoyed challenging his accompanists with difficult musical progressions, and tricking them into making mistakes.
 The only accompanist he gave full rein to was the elder violinist Papa Venkataramaiah, whom he considered his mentor.
 He himself was an accomplished violinist, and claimed to be better on the violin than on the flute.
 He was also responsible for the initial encouragement to T N Krishnan's career.

 Awards

 Mali mentioned many times that he did not care for any praise or awards for his music, ideals that he upheld to the very end.
 Shortly before his death, he was awarded India's highly prestigious Padma Bhushan for music in January 1986, which he flatly refused.

 Death and legacy

 After moving to Bangalore in 1955, he went to seclusion in 1958, playing very infrequently.
 From 1980 to 1985 he lived in the United States with his American wife, Ellen Chadwick.
 In 1985 T.R.
-Mahalingam decided to return to India, and after a short time in Bangalore, he died of a cerebral haemorrhage in 1986 at the age of 59, leaving behind him an indelible mark that changed the face of Carnatic music on the flute forever.
+Mahalingam decided to return to India, and after a short time in Bangalore, he came down to Chennai and died of a cerebral haemorrhage in 1986 at the age of 59, leaving behind him an indelible mark that changed the face of Carnatic music on the flute forever.